department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions/replacements.md

 template: detail-page
 title: Replacement headstones and markers
 display_title: Replacement headstones and markers
-description: Learn how to request a replacement headstone or gravemarker.
+description: Learn how to request a replacement headstone or grave marker.
 keywords: n/a
 order: 7
 relatedlinks: